odoo/o-spreadsheet/src/store/design.md

 with access to getters and handle commands but exposes methods and attributes to components
 What about dispatch (e.g. find & replace) ?

+Local store arguments should be config only => readonly stuff